-They come equipped with a fixed filtered lens and most of the time it is 10, even though it might vary depending upon the manufacturer.
-The lens of these welding helmets are made using standard glass materials and coated with UV protection to safeguard your eyes from the harmful rays that emanate during welding.
+Most of the time the standard lens shade is 10, even though it might vary depending upon the manufacturer.
+The lens of these welding helmets is made using standard glass materials and coated with UV protection to safeguard your eyes from the harmful rays that emanate during welding.

 When compared with the auto-darkening helmets, the passive helmets are affordable as you can get your hands on a safety helmet for just under $50.
 But the reason the auto-darkening helmets are priced higher is only because of that automatic darkening feature and the technology behind it.

 The passive welding helmets are also extremely lightweight since they don’t have any delay control options or light sensitivity features.
 They don’t also have any batteries which make them light in weight when compared to the auto-darkening welding helmets.
 They are also extremely convenient to wear and come in a compact size.
 There are fixed lens helmets that are specially designed to help people work in tight spaces, for example, a pancake welding hood is just for that, it is small, comfortable, and lightweight or the JACKSON SAFETY Passive Welding Helmet is one of the smallest passive welding helmets in the market, ideal for areas with limited space.

 These helmets also offer an excellent optical clarity and provide welders with a clean view when compared to the other welding helmets.
 This is made possible due to the fact it comes with only a single shade and doesn’t change color automatically when a light source is detected.